A Comprehensive Guide to Securing Your Voice Agent

 Security isn't set-and-forget.
 Build dashboards that track:

-- **Detection score distribution**: A healthy system shows a bimodal distribution -most calls cluster near 1.0 (authentic) with occasional outliers.
+- Detection score distribution.
+A healthy system shows a bimodal split -most calls cluster near 1.0 (authentic) with the occasional outlier.

-- **False positive rate**: Track how often legitimate callers are flagged.
-High false positive rates erode user trust.
+- False positive rate.
+Track how often legitimate callers get flagged; too many false positives and you'll bleed user trust.

-- **Attack patterns**: Correlate detection alerts with caller metadata to identify targeted campaigns.
+- Attack patterns.
+Correlate detection alerts with caller metadata to spot targeted campaigns before they scale.

 The compliance angle